SmarDex-Ecosystem/universal-router/README.md

 ### UniversalRouter workflow commands

 You can run a series of commands in a single transaction.
 The commands are executed in the order they are provided in the `commands` parameter.
 If a command fails, the transaction will revert, unless the command has the `f` flag set to `true`.
-For example, if you want to make a Deposit in the protocol, you would need to run the following steps:
+For example, if you want to initiate a deposit in the protocol, you would need to run the following steps:

 - `eth  -> wEth` using `TRANSFER`
 - `wEth -> sdex` using `SMARDEX_SWAP_EXACT_IN`